RaiffeisenSolutions/java-workshops/lesson 03 - BigDecimal, Random, Immutability/EXERCISES.md

     }
 }
 ```

+a) Very long number
+b) Two random strings separated with spacebar, without any '`'
+c) Hello world
+d) Two random strings separated with spacebar, with possible '`'
+e) The program won't compile

 # Exercise 2
 Write a function to generate and print random currency rate.
 It's definition looks as follows